 He was astonished to learn that this one page letter was the only evidence the judge could consider in his case other than what the insurance company chose to include when they denied him.
 In other words, he had blown any chance to present his case in court.

 Please don’t let this happen to you.
 If you don’t call us, call someone.

-To consult with Texas disability attorney Marc Whitehead, call 800-562-9830.
+To consult with Texas long term disability attorney Marc Whitehead, call 800-562-9830.
 You may also download our free ebook “Disability Insurance Policies-How to Unravel the Mystery and Prove Your Claim.”